nclsbayona/nclsbayona.github.io/content/post/kubernetes-intro/index.md

 Well, understanding Kubernetes, now that's a funny title to begin with because Kubernetes has so many things and so many variables that saying you understand it (Completely) is such a simplistic view just like saying you "completely understand" the ocean, sure, you can learn about currents, tides, and marine life, but the ocean is so vast, constantly changing, and full of surprises.
 Kubernetes is similar.
 It's a complex ecosystem with a lot of moving parts, and it's constantly evolving.

-You're absolutely right!
 Saying you "completely understand" Kubernetes is like saying you "completely understand" the ocean.
 Sure, you can learn about currents, tides, and marine life, but the ocean is vast, constantly changing, and full of surprises.
 Kubernetes is similar.
 It's a complex ecosystem with a lot of moving parts, and it's constantly evolving.

 What you can do is gain a solid understanding of the core concepts and how they fit together.
 You can become proficient in using the tools and techniques necessary to deploy and manage applications on Kubernetes.
 And you can develop the skills to troubleshoot and debug issues as they arise (and they will arise!).